dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab5/README.md

 ### Tasks to complete this step
 1. Create a guardian
     - In the Dynatrace Launcher, select Site Reliability Guardian.
-    - On the overview page, select New Guardian.
+    - On the All Guardians overview page, select `+ Guardian`.
+    - Click on `create without template`.
 A new guardian is displayed in the editor.
     - Provide a name for the guardian: my-first-guardian
     - Add the following objective example by defining the name, a DQL, and specifying a target as well as a warning threshold.
-        - Objective name: Error rate
+        - **Objective name:** Error rate
-        - Description: The error rate objective derives the number of error logs in ratio to the total number of log lines.
+        - **Description:** The error rate objective derives the number of error logs in ratio to the total number of log lines.
 The target is set to be less than 2% with a warning indicator at 1.5% of error logs.
         - DQL to calculate error rate:
             ```
                 fetch logs